Is the Hard-Label Cryptanalytic Model Extraction Really Polynomial?: Cross-Layer Extraction for Persistent Neurons

 \subsubsection{Avoiding Local Persistent Neurons.}

-When we use \intersectionspaces, $\mathcal{S}_i$, each element of $f^{(\ell-1)}(\mathcal{S}_i)$ should exhibit both active and inactive values, unless it corresponds to a persistent or dead neuron.
-If a neuron is locally dead, its associated coefficient cannot be recovered.
-If it is locally persistent, its weight may leak into the linear combination of persistent neurons.
-Once it occurs, removing its influence becomes difficult because its weight is not necessarily orthogonal to those of the persistent neurons.
+When using \intersectionspaces $\mathcal{S}_i$, each coordinate of $f^{(\ell-1)}(\mathcal{S}_i)$ should attain both active and inactive values, unless it corresponds to a persistent or dead neuron.
+If a neuron is locally dead, its coefficient cannot be recovered.
+If it is locally persistent, its weight may be absorbed into the linear combination of persistent neurons.
+Once this happens, removing its influence is difficult because its weight is not necessarily orthogonal to the persistent neurons.

-Therefore, it is necessary to obtain $|\mathcal{P}|$ neurons that do not contain any local persistent neurons.
-This is expected to be feasible, as the corresponding signature and signs were successfully extracted during the attack on the preceding layer.
-In other words, they are neither persistent nor dead.
-Nevertheless, if we cannot collect a sufficient number of neurons free from local persistency, the best possible strategy is to treat them as part of the persistent neurons.
-The resulting recovered model still produces correct outputs, provided that the input satisfies the conditions of local persistency.
+Therefore, we need $|\mathcal{P}|$ target neurons that are free of local persistence.
+This is expected to be feasible, since their signatures and signs were successfully extracted in the preceding-layer attack, implying that they are neither persistent nor dead.
+If we still cannot collect enough such neurons, the best strategy is to treat them as persistent; the recovered model then remains correct as long as local persistence holds for the input.